Ad-Infinitum-Code/clan-website/README.md

 ## Pushing your changes

 Ideally, your changes should be on a different branch than master.
 Make your own branch, push your changes to it, and then open a pull request to have them merged in.

+## Dependency management via pip-tools

+Simply installing the required packages via `pip3 install -r requirements.txt` should be enough to develop locally.

+However, `pip-tools` provides a nice interface for managing main/dev requirements.

+### Setup

+1. Create a virtual environment and activate it
+    - `python3 -m venv venv`
+    - `source venv/bin/activate`

+2. Install pip-tools
+    - `pip3 install pip-tools`

+3. Install required main dependencies
+    - `pip-sync`

+4. You should be good to go

+### Extras

+To install the dev dependencies:

+- `pip-sync requirements.txt dev-requirements.txt`

+- Note: there's only pip-tools in there for now

+To update main dependencies:

+- `pip-compile requirements.in`

+To update dev dependencies:

+- update the main dependencies per above
+- `pip-compile requirements-dev.in`